ElectricalGang

 Most of the work is done by the solution mentioned above.
 If that doesn’t happen, check your internet connection and see if it’s stable.
 If your Internet Strength is weak, it can affect your streaming quality, thus causing audio problems.

-Disable and Enable Volume Mode on the Remote:
+Disable and Enable Volume Mode on the Remote

-One of the methods that work for many users is to quickly change the volume setting on the Remote.
+One of the methods that works for many users is to quickly change the volume setting on the Remote.
 While this may seem easy to true, it has been very effective in the past.

 All you have to do is disable ‘Volume Mode’ on the remote control and re-enable it.
 To do this, you need to take the following steps: